maptic/matsim-docker/README.md

     maptic/matsim:main <optional MATSIM-ARGS>
 ```

-To pull the latest image, refer to the `main` branch.
+To pull the latest image, refer to the `main` tag.

 ## Local build and development